kelly-rose/BookShop/README.md

 - kellyrose.evergreen@gmail.com

-### If you want to run this applications, it won't because it need config file.
+### If you want to run this application, it won't because it need config file.
 - config
 module.exports={
     cookieKey: '',